karenaxon/Factory/README.md

 ![Alt text](Factory/wwwroot/Images/db_schema.jpg?raw=true "Title")

 After following the Setup/Installation steps above:

+**In MySQL Workbench**
-* Start a local instance 3306 in MySQL Workbench.
+* Start a local instance 3306.
+* In the Navigator > Administration tab select Data Import/Restore.
+* In Import Options select Import from Self-Contained File.
+* Navigate to the application and locate the database dump file(.sql).
+* Click Ok.
+* Navigate to the tab called Import Progress and click Start Import at the bottom right corner of the window.
+* In the Navigator > Schemas tab, right click and select Refresh All.

+**In the terminal**
-* In the terminal, navigate to the root directory of the application and create an _appsettings.json_ file with the following code (making sure to delete the [ ] and replace the name of the database and the corresponding password):
+* Navigate to the root directory of the application and create an _appsettings.json_ file with the following code (making sure to delete the [ ] and replace the name of the database and the corresponding password):
 ```
 {
   "ConnectionStrings": {